Table-R1: Region-based Reinforcement Learning for Table Understanding: Method

 In this section, we present \textbf{RE-SFT}, a Region-Enhanced Supervised Fine-Tuning approach.
 It aims to steer LLMs toward first identifying the table region relevant to answering questions during the CoT process.
 Subsequently, by leveraging the data from these identified table regions, the LLMs can compute and arrive at the final answers.
-We formalize the ICL process as $\mathcal{M}(\mathcal{I}(\mathcal{T}, \mathcal{Q}),\mathcal{E})$, where $\mathcal{I}$ denotes the task-specific instruction, $\mathcal{E}$ represents a few output examples, and $\mathcal{M}$ refers to the LLM.
+We formalize the ICL (In-context Learning) process as $\mathcal{M}(\mathcal{I}(\mathcal{T}, \mathcal{Q}),\mathcal{E})$, where $\mathcal{I}$ denotes the task-specific instruction, $\mathcal{E}$ represents a few output examples, and $\mathcal{M}$ refers to the LLM.

 Tablebench~\citep{tablebench} has summarized four reasoning methods in TableQA: Direct Prompting (DP), Textual Chain-of-Thought (TCoT), Symbolic Chain-of-Thought (SCoT), and Program-of-Thoughts (PoT).
-We integrate the minimal table region $T_{reg}$ for answering questions into these four methods.
-For DP, the table region and answer are directly derived simultaneously.
-The other three methods are adjusted as follows:
+We integrate the minimal table region $T_{reg}$ into these four methods: